-The data reported in this document reflect solely the views reported to Greenwich Associates by the research participants.
+The data in this Document may reflect the views reported to Coalition Greenwich by the research participants.
 Interviewees may be asked about their use of and demand for financial products and services and about investment practices in relevant financial markets.
-Greenwich Associates compiles the data received, conducts statistical analysis and reviews for presentation purposes in order to produce the final results.
-Unless otherwise indicated, any opinions or market observations made are strictly our own.
+Coalition Greenwich compiles the data received, conducts statistical analysis and reviews for presentation purposes to produce the final results.